Judy Bellingham

-Elisabeth Judy Bellingham is a New Zealand opera singer, teacher, and author.
+Elisabeth Judy Bellingham (born 1949 or 1950) is a New Zealand opera singer, teacher, and author.
 She was an associate professor at the University of Otago.
 In 2016 Bellingham was appointed a Member of the New Zealand Order of Merit for services to classical singing.
 Bellingham once held the world record for the longest improvised operatic cadenza.

 Early life and education

 Bellingham was born in England and emigrated to New Zealand with her parents when she was eight.
 Her father was an Anglican vicar in Ōpōtiki, and she grew up there and in Wainuiomata.
 Bellingham learned to play piano at the age of eleven, receiving lessons first from her mother, and then the church organist, who also taught her to sing.
 Bellingham was not allowed to study music for school certificate as a fourth form teacher said she "had no ability in music and should give it up".
 Bellingham studied a Bachelor of Arts in music and languages at the University of Canterbury, and participated in the student music society.
 Society members noticed that the world record for the longest cadenza (improvised passage following an aria) was set by an Italian tenor in 1815, and proposed that Bellingham attempt to better the 25 minute time.
 In 1973 she gained the world record with a cadenza of 28 minutes 23 seconds.
 Bellingham later gained a masters degree in entrepreneurship, with distinction from the University of Otago.